rbhad1/Covid19-Perception/README.md

-For full project details on methodology, results, analysis, and future steps, please view [Project Report]()

 [1] E. Díaz McConnell, C. M. Sheehan, and A. Lopez, “An intersectional and social determinants of health framework for understanding Latinx psychological distress in 2020: Disentangling the effects of immigration policy and practices, the Trump Administration, and COVID-19-specific factors,” Journal of Latinx Psychology, vol. 11, no. 1, pp. 1–20, 2023.

 [2] D. Warmath, G. E. O’Connor, C. Newmeyer, and N. Wong, “Have I saved enough to social distance?
 The role of household financial preparedness in public health respgit puonse,” J. Consum.
 Aff., vol. 56, no. 1, pp. 319–338, 2022.

 [3] J. S. Trueblood, A. B. Sussman, D. O’Leary, and W. R. Holmes, “Financial constraint and perceptions of COVID-19,” Sci.
 Rep., vol. 13, no. 1, p.
 3432, 2023.